Speak to a local memory care advisor 24/7: (888) 595-9951

 Ave Maria Community Care Home

-Senior citizens looking for memory care in Richford, Vermont will find Ave Maria Community Care Home, a memory care community situated at 19 School Street in 05476 zip code area that offers services such as individualized meals, home-like community rooms that promote socialization and activities tailored to dementia.
-Ave Maria Community Care Home is able to accommodate up to 17 seniors with dementia.
+Seniors looking for Alzheimer’s care in Richford, Vermont will find Ave Maria Community Care Home, a memory care home located at 19 School Street in 05476 zip code area that offers services such as individually designed programs, a home-like design to encourage socialization and physical, occupational and speech therapy.
+Ave Maria Community Care Home can give assistance to up to 17 seniors with dementia or Alzheimer’s.
 Ave Maria Community Care Home has a Vermont license # of 5.

 Franklin Homestead